Threshold-Based Event Mapping

 Production deployment requires explicit handling of GPS drift, threshold hysteresis, and intermittent backhaul.
 When Configuring spatial thresholds for sensor event triggers, always implement a debounce_ms parameter to suppress duplicate events caused by sensor jitter or polling frequency mismatches.
 Scalar thresholds should include a 3–5% hysteresis band to prevent rapid state toggling near boundary values.

-Field GPS receivers frequently exhibit 2–5m horizontal drift under canopy or multipath conditions.
+Field GPS receivers frequently exhibit 2–5 m horizontal drift under canopy or multipath conditions.
 To prevent false negatives, dynamically expand geofence boundaries based on reported HDOP values and satellite count.
-Implementing Adjusting geofence radii for GPS drift compensation ensures event mapping remains reliable without inflating false-positive rates.
 A practical field heuristic: effective_radius = base_radius + (hdop * 1.5) + (1.0 / sat_count).
+Implement this adjustment at threshold registration time and re-register when the GNSS quality report changes.

 Validate deployments using recorded telemetry replays before field commissioning.
 Inject synthetic coordinate drift and scalar spikes to verify debounce logic, FFI fallback behavior, and memory stability under sustained load.
 Once validated, lock the evaluation loop to a single CPU core using taskset or cgroups to prevent context-switch overhead from degrading evaluation latency.